International Theatre Production

 Nicole Giangola majored in international theatre production because she was interested in stage management.
 At ONU, her professors encouraged her to “explore everything, always be curious and ask questions, and try new experiences.”
 She participated in many on-campus theatre workshops with guest artists and traveled to Cuba on a research trip.
-Today, she is a cosmetologist/costume technician for Disney Cruise Lines on the Disney Dream.
-She recently worked for two years on the national tour of Paw Patrol Live!
-She loves that her career offers travel and daily adventures.
+She recently was the wardrobe head on the national tour of “Sound of Music.”

 OUTCOMES AND COURSES